-I was talking with a friend yesterday about the “holes” in her biz and we got into what she should do first and what would give her the most bang for her (marketing) buck… check this out…
+I was talking with a friend yesterday about the “holes” in her biz, she called to chat about what she should do first and what would give her the most bang for her (marketing) buck… check this out…

 The Lifecycle Marketing Master Plan is built on three main pillars, or phases: attract, educate+sell, and wow.
 (Some people also call these phases collect, convert, and create.)
 Together, the strategies and tactics deployed in each of these phases allow you to establish a unified and continuous process for guiding prospects toward a purchase and driving ongoing engagement.